-Locality: Stage 3 Eastwood Estate at 224 Invercauld Road, Goonellabah NSW 2480
+Locality: Stage 2 at Eastwood Goonellabah

 LGA: Lismore City Council (LCC)

 Forest Danger Index: 80

 Current Land Use: Approved subdivision

 2 METHODOLOGY

 The Australian Standard for assessing the BAL and providing the detailed requirements for construction has been reviewed and amended with the latest version being adopted for use in bushfire prone areas of NSW in March 2020.
 This version is titled AS 3959-2018 'Construction of Buildings in Bushfire Prone Areas' (standards Australia 2018, was used in this assessment.